ldebruijn/graphql-protect/docs/README.md

 Protect supports various running modes for different needs and purposes.

 * `serve` runs as an HTTP proxy protection your GraphQL during runtime.
 Check out the [Deployment Options](#run) section for more configuration options
-* `validate` runs as a CLI tool, validating your Peristed Operations against your schema and configured protections [example run config](./validate-config-example.yml)
+* `validate` runs as a CLI tool, validating your Persisted Operations against your schema and configured protections (see [this page](configuration.md#graphql-protect---validate-run-mode) for more info how to set this up)
 * `version` outputs versioning info of protect

 If no runmode is explicitly specified, `serve` is assumed as default